White buffalo: Spiritual significance

 The story is also a prophecy.
 White Buffalo Calf Woman told the people that she would return in the form of a white buffalo calf and that it would be both a blessing and a warning.
 When the white animal shows its sacred color there will be great changes upon the earth.
 The births in the early 1990s and 2000s of white buffalo calves were seen by indigenous Americans to be worrying portents.
 Arvol and many others interpret those changes to mean the current ecological crises taking place.
 If humanity continues to live without harmony with the earth it will be cursed, but if spiritual unity and harmony with the earth is achieved humanity will be blessed.

-There is also an ancient legend of the white Buffalo that portrays a young boy lost in the snow who gets taken in by the buffalos of the north.
-There he learned the ways of the buffalos and eventually gained powers and abilities that are beyond human abilities.
-He would also be lead astray and gain a desire to go south; and in that time he is to be struck by lightning and this is to change him.
-The white noble buffalo would gain a hatred at the near mention of Buffalo and claim he only stayed a short time also claiming he was born and raised in Florida instead.
-But fret not for the ancient tale also reveals that a good friend will remind him of his true origin until the time is set for him to return to his people in Buffalo and take his final glorious form of the white Buffalo.